mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

 ### Option 1: Convert the list into an array

-This one is probably better for `document.styleSheets` and `arguments`, because direct manipulatuion is either dangerous or simply does not work.
+This one is probably better for `document.styleSheets` and `arguments`, because direct manipulation is either dangerous or simply does not work.
-Conversion is simple:
+Creating the new array is usually quite simple:

     var arg_list = [], stylesheet_list = [];